 I like fruity weed.
-As such, in conjunction with “what’s fresh” this is one of my go-to dispensary questions to give budtenders an idea of what I’m after, which is and will always be FLAVOR.
+As such, “what’s fresh” is one of my go-to dispensary questions to give budtenders an idea of what I’m after, which is and will always be flavor.

-This particular trip to Cannabis Nation netted two strains, their house special Violets Delight (amazing) and Fruit Loops.
-If this flowers name was anything remotely reflective of one of my favorite childhood cereals, then it would easily become a new favorite, so I copped a few grams and scuttled home excited to light up.
+If this flower’s name was anything remotely reflective of one of my favorite childhood cereals, then it would easily become a new favorite, so I copped a few grams and scuttled home, excited to light up.

 Fruit Loops is the result of crossing of Blue Dream and White Widow.
 I’m not familiar with Blue Dream, but I have a quarter of Black Widow, which some say is the original White Widow) and it’s a hitter, so we have some interesting genetics here courtesy of the locally loved, family-owned-and-operated High Places farm out of Oregon City.